 Many products in stores today cannot be set at keystone due to the high cost of the item from the vendor versus the price at which the product will sell.
 For example, computers are notorious for their low margins and competitive prices.

-So returning to our example above, the vendor paid $25 to make the product and then sold it to the retailer for $50 and the retailer sold it to the customer for $100.
-It was generally accepted as the proper business practice to follow this model in the early days of retail.
+When keystone was first introduced as a term, it actually reflected two markups.
+The first markup was added by the vendor or manufacturer, and the second markup was added by the retailer.
+Returning to our example above, the vendor paid $25 to make the product and then sold it to the retailer for $50 and the retailer sold it to the customer for $100.
+This used to be considered proper business practice in the early days of retail.

 When Not to Use Keystone Pricing